 Your E-Portfolio Project

 If you're seeking an AA, AS, AFA, AES, or AGE, you're required to complete an E-Portfolio.
-The purpose of the E-Portfolio is to ensure that students complete graded work in all five of the General Education goals.
+The purpose of the E-Portfolio is to ensure that students complete graded work in all of the General Education goals.
 In addition, the E-Portfolio allows the college to assess student achievements in these areas and develop transformations in course design, teaching methods, textbooks, and scheduling to improve the college's offerings.

 Attend an E-portfolio Workshop